lbusett/insert_table/README.md

 inserttable
 ===========

-`inserttable` is an RStudio add-in facilitating insertion of nicely formatted tables in R markdown documents.
+`inserttable` is an RStudio add-in facilitating insertion of nicely formatted tables in R markdown documents or plain R scripts.

 Installation
 ------------